jodavimehran/code-tracker/README.md

 # How to Build
-To build this project you need to have Gradle and Maven.
+To build this project you need to have Maven.

-Download CodeTracker and RefactoringMiner from [here](https://drive.google.com/file/d/1XzrvwVXA-Agy66JoviFqpkoCJBkcSDtt/view?usp=sharing).
-1. **Build RefactoringMiner**: Run `gradle publishToMavenLocal` in the root folder of RefactoringMiner.
-2. **Build CodeTracker**: Run `mvn install` int the root folder of CodeTracker.
+Run `mvn install` in the root folder of CodeTracker.

 # How to add as a Maven dependency